The Carpenters Arms Rules

 - It is your responsibility to ensure that all money and gifts are handed directly to the duty staff member by your guests.

-- Female guests and children are not allowed to go upstairs unless they are accompanied by yourself and a staff member.
+- Guests are not allowed to go upstairs unless accompanied by a staff member and yourselves.

 Residents can start to receive telephone calls once they have been at The Carpenter’s Arms for two weeks.
 There is a phone log to show who you have dialled.